 The Mayurbhanja District covers an area of 10418 sq.
 Km.
 As per the 2011 census, the total population of the District is 25,19,738 with the total male population as 12,56,213 and female population as 12,63,525.
 The Mayurbhanja District has 4 subdivisions, 3966 Villages, 404 Gram Panchayats, 26 Tahasils and 26 Blocks, 2 Municipality, 2 N.A.C, 9 Assembly Constituency and 32 Police stations are there in the Mayurbhanja District.

-Similipal is a paradise of wild animals.
-It is 60 km from Baripada and full of green forests.
+The Similipal National Park is a paradise of wild animals.
+It is about 60 km from Baripada and full of green forests.
 The area covers 275 sq km along with perennial springs and waterfalls.
-The Gov’t of India has established tiger protect at Similpal along with the varieties of wild animals, birds, waterfalls at Bareipani and Joranda extensive grassy land at Bachhuricchara and National Park at mountain Meghasani peak.
+The Gov’t of India has established tiger protection at Similpal with the varieties of wild animals, birds.
+There are also waterfalls at Bareipani and Joranda extensive grassy land at Bachhuricchara, and National Park at mountain Meghasani peak.
 This place is one of the 18 Biosphere reserves of India.
 Similipala National Park is known for the conservative Tiger.
 The beautiful natural sight of Similipal attracts visitors once more.
 Similipal National Park is best place to visit near Baripada Town

 The Joranda waterfall is located in the core area of Simlipal National Park in Mayurbhanj and about 60 km from Baripada Bus Stop.
 It is one of the highest waterfalls in India.
 The water plunges over a lofty cliff in a single drop, spreading out slightly as it falls.
 The Joranda waterfall is more than 150 metres high, and it runs up the hills.
-The Barehipani Falls is located close to Joranda Falls.
+Barehipani Falls has located close to Joranda Falls.
 The scenic beauty of the waterfall is so beautiful that tourists have come to see the waterfall in the winter.
 Joranda fall is one of the most popular tourist places in Mayurbhanj District, Odisha.

-Ramatirtha is located nearby Jashipur town of Mayurbhanj district of Odisha.
-Ramatirtha is located beneath the feet of Similipal National Park.
+Ramatirtha Crocodile Project is located nearby Jashipur town and about 98 km from Baripada Town, Mayurbhanj.
+Ramatirtha has located beneath the feet of Similipal National Park.
 It is the only Crocodile Rearing Center of Mayurbhanj district which attracts lots of tourists to visit.
 Ramatirtha of Mayurbhanj is very famous in Odisha due to its natural beauties and temple of Sri Rama.
 Ramatirtha Crocodile Project is one of the Tourist places in Baripada, Mayurbhanj

-Haripur Gada is only 16 km from Baripada towards the south-east of Mayurbhanja and old capital of the Kings of Mayurbhanja.
-Though Haripura Gada now lies in ruins, it is a testimony of the prosperity and elegance of the Mayurbhanj Kingdom during the rule of the ancient Bhanja Kings.
+Haripur Gada is only 16 km distance from Baripada towards the southeast of Mayurbhanja and the old capital of the Kings of Mayurbhanja.
+Though Haripur Gada now lies in ruins, it is a testimony of the prosperity and elegance of the Mayurbhanj Kingdom during the rule of the ancient Bhanja Kings.
 The analysis of fragments of the ruins of the fort reveals.
 The Haripura Gada in its architectural style together with the encompassing temple, provide an interesting case study for a researcher on historical sites and monuments of Mayurbhan.

 The Kala dam is located at Kaptipada in Mayurbhanj District.
-It is 18 km from Udala town and 55 km away from the nearest railway station Baripada.
-The purpose of Kalo Dam is to store water for irrigation.
-The dam Kalo is a medium Irrigation Project completed in the year 1982.
+It is 18 km distance from Udala town and 55 km away from the nearest railway station Baripada.
+The purpose of the Kalo Dam is to store water for irrigation.
+The Dam Kala is a medium Irrigation Project completed in the year 1982.
 It is built across river Kalo, intercepting a catchment area of 153 sq. km.
 The River Kalo is the tributary of river Sono in the Budhabalanga basin.
 Kala dam is one of the most popular tourist places in Baripada, Odisha.

 Kuchai is situated on the way to Similpal and 8 km from Baripada.
-It is a historical place which witnesses prehistoric implements of stone antiquities and age thereon.
+It is a historical place that witnesses prehistoric implements of stone antiquities and age thereon.
 The excavated pre-historic site of Kuchai is known for yielding Neolithic artefacts in association with coarse grit-tempered redware, slipped and showing in addition incised or finger-tip decoration.
 Close by one could find a plethora of temples, a few of them hic possession of man.
 Potteries found with Neolithic implements speak of the occurrence of Mesolithic industry of the Later Stone, Age in Mayurbhanj districts.